1 May 2015

 Dabbing is a relatively new way of smoking cannabis involving highly concentrated extracts known as BHO (short for either ’butane honey oil’ or ’butane hash oil’).
-These extracts are produced by soaking cannabis plant material in butane and then heating the butane until a wax-like or honeycomb-like substance results.
+These extracts are produced through a complex extraction of cannabinoids that creates a wax-like or honeycomb-like substance results.
 This is then ’dabbed’ onto a smoking device – such as a titanium bong bowl – which is usually heated with a kitchen blowtorch and the smoke or vapour inhaled.

 Some have hailed dabbing as “a quantum leap forward in stoner evolution”, and its THC concentrations can reach 70–90 percent.
 Ordinary cannabis bud is considered pretty strong if it has a concentration of 20 percent.
 BHO should therefore not be confused with the cannabis and hash oils that have been around since the 1970s.
 These have higher THC concentrations than bud but nowhere near the levels of BHO.

 Dabbing is reportedly quite popular with medicinal cannabis users due to how little smoke is inhaled to achieve maximum effect, with some saying it is the only way to get the amount needed to alleviate their pain.
 Recreational users says it provides a cleaner, stronger high, and some also say they like it because they need to smoke less (better for the lungs) – or because they can enjoy smoking more.

 “Every time I [dab], I get high.
 I can use it 30–40 times a day, and I still get high,” one anonymous user told the first online episode of VICE Magazine’s Weediquette in 2013.